lucatosc/free-to-use-AI-assistant/CONTRIBUTING.md

 ## Contact

-If you have any questions or feedback, please feel free to contact me at on [twitter](https://twitter.com/iamyatendrak) / [linkedin](https://www.linkedin.com/in/iamyatendrak/).
+If you have any questions or feedback, please feel free to contact me at on [twitter] / [linkedin].
 Remember, the best way to gain contributions is by being respectful and welcoming to new contributors.

 I'm so excited to see the contributions you'll make!